AndreiBarsan/2021-advent-of-code/README.md

 cargo run --release --bin <XX_problem>
 ```
 The above should automatically build the code with its dependencies, and run the appropriate problem.

+## Highlights

+ * I am particularly proud of my [Day 19 (Beacon Scanner) solution](src/bin/19_beacon_scanner.rs).
+I tackled the problem
+   as a computer vision challenge and ended up implementing very simple feature (triangle) detection and matching
+   followed by building a pose graph to transform all beacon readings (point clouds) into the same coordinate frame.
+I
+   leveraged the `nalgebra` crate a fair bit, and the final version solves the task in under 3ms on a 2019 Macbook Pro
+   with an i9 9880H (not counting disk IO ---if you do, the run time increases to about 14ms).

 ## Learnings
  - Powerful type-safe, efficient, support for ndarrays, but still at times much more verbose than numpy.